danyoon/projects/README.md

-# ThousandSoft - Maximizing Your Hotel Revenues by Benchmarking Your
+# ThousandSoft - Maximizing Your Hotel Revenues
-Rooms versus Your Peers
+# Benchmark Your Rooms versus Your Peers

 Open Source Code (Ruby on Rails on Postgres DB)